Infinite Probabilistic Secret Sharing: Structures realized by perfect and weakly perfect schemes

 $5\Rightarrow1$: Suppose $\mathcal A\subset 2^P$ is finitely generated, say $\mathcal A= \gen(\mathcal B)$, where every $B\in\mathcal B$ is finite.
 Let $V$ be a large enough (infinite dimensional) vector space, and fix the target vector $\mathbf v\in V$.
 We want to assign vectors to participants so that $\mathbf v$ is in the linear span of the vectors assigned to members of $A\subseteq P$ if and only if $A$ is qualified.
-This can be done as follows: for each $B\in \mathcal B$ ($B$ is finite!) choose $|B|-1$ vectors from $V$ which are linearly independent from everything chosen so far (including the target vector), and set the $|B|$-th vector so that the sum of this $|B|$ many vectors be equal to $\mathbf v$.
-Assign these vectors to the members of $B$.
+This can be done as follows.
+For each $B\in \mathcal B$ ($B$ is finite!) choose $|B|-1$ vectors from $V$ which are linearly independent from everything chosen so far (including the target vector), and set the $|B|$-th vector so that the sum of these $|B|$ many vectors equals $\mathbf v$.
+Assign these vectors to the corresponding members of $B$.
 A participant $p\in P$ will receive all vectors assigned to him.

-$1\Rightarrow2$: If $\mathcal A\subset 2^P$ is realized by any span program, then it is finitely generated.
+$1\Rightarrow2$: If $\mathcal A\subset 2^P$ is realized by a span program, then it is finitely generated.
 The proof of the implication $5\Rightarrow1$ above gives the stronger result that if $\mathcal A$ is finitely generated, then it can be realized by a span program in which the vector space $V$ is over some (in fact, any) finite field.
 Thus if $\mathcal A$ can be realized by any span program, then it can be realized by a span program over a finite field $\mathbb F$.

 Fix a base $H$ of the vector space $V$, and for each $\mathbf h\in H$ the dealer picks $r_{\mathbf h}\in\mathbb F$ uniformly and independently (this is where we need $\mathbb F$ to be finite).
 Write the goal vector in base $H$ as the finite sum $\v=\sum_j \beta_j\mathbf h_j$ ($\mathbf h_j\in H$), and set the secret to be $s=\sum_j \beta_jr_{\mathbf h_j}$.